EqualExperts/secure-delivery-playbook/practices.md

 Dynamic analysis inspects the inputs and outputs of your running application to identify vulnerabilities that are visible when using an application.
 Dynamic analysis can easily identify issues such as common security-related HTTP headers and markup issues.
 However, it is typically less effective at detecting SQL injection or command injection attacks because it has to rely on heuristics, unlike static analysis which has full visibility of the source code.

 Dynamic analysis can be relatively easily embedded in passive mode alongside existing integration tests, allowing it to detect security issues without significant investment.
 Active mode can also be considered to see how the application responds to known malicious inputs.
-However, active mode may not identify additional vulnerabilities that static analysis hasn’t already detected.
+However, active mode may not identify additional vulnerabilities that static analysis hasn't already detected.

 Examples: